andrewkmacy/better-profile-block/README.md

 # better-profile-block

-a simple gutenberg block for adding a custom author profile
+a simple plugin for adding a custom author profile via the gutenberg editor